 A car accident can devastate your finances and your health.
 To learn about the compensation you can seek for your auto accident, schedule a free consultation with Hollander Law Firm Accident Injury Lawyers.

-How Common Are Car Inspection Laws?
+How Common Are Car Inspection Laws In Florida?

 Until 1976, the U.S. government required states to maintain safety inspection programs to receive a portion of their budgeted highway funds.
 But in 1976, the government dropped the requirement, and states began to drop their inspection programs soon after.